Running live stream events

 You need to store the recordings on a secured, password protected device or on a secure drive with restricted access.
 After you've used them, you should delete all recording files within 14 days.

 Take a look through our summary of popular livestreaming platforms.
 And use this information to help you decide which one to use.

 Do check their own information and websites too, as features are frequently updated.
-The NSPCC Net Aware resource is a great place to check out the security and features of different social media.
+This NSPCC resource is a great place to check out the security and features of different social media.

 We all know Facebook for the Groups, Events and Pages, but you can also use it to broadcast live video.